Cybarete

 • Agent decomposition of your workflow: roles, responsibilities, boundaries, and permissions

-• Coordination model for collaboration (including degraded mode and failure behavior)
+• Coordination model for collaboration (including degraded mode and failure behaviour)

-• Staged rollout plan (often starting in “advice mode” before automation)
+• Rollout plan (often starting in advice mode before automation)

 • Observability and auditability so decisions can be inspected, measured, and improved